LiamvanLeusden/GTARadioForDesktop/README.md

 #### Step 2: Extracting audio files

 To use the application, you have to export all the audio files from GTA V with [OpenIV](https://ntscorp.ru/ovi/setup/ovisetup.exe) (click for direct download).
 The radio files are located in GTA V/x64/audio/sfx/.
-You will need to export all the audio files from all the .rpf archives starting with RADIO_
+You will need to export all the audio files from all the .rpf archives starting with RADIO_ as .WAV audio files.

 Once exported, you need to put them in folders with the same names they have as .rpf archives.
 You will end up with this folder structure: